What Counties are currently live on MDEC?

 It is the responsibility of the filer to:

-1. Notify the clerk that an entire document may not be subject to public access and;
+1. Notify the clerk that an entire document may not be subject to public access by marking the document as restricted and filing a notice as required by Rule 20-201.1 and;

 2. Redact any restricted information from public documents and provide unredacted copies for the court and parties where necessary.